Instance templates and setup actions

 The name must be unique for each CA as it is used to write the CA in your instances.

-Install a code environment with a Visual ML preset
+Install code env with Visual ML preset

 This setup action installs a code environment with the Visual Machine Learning and Visual Time series forecasting preset.